 So, what happened?
 A little bit of history can help us.
 At the time the British accent started to change, the industrial revolution began.
 That means that many families became wealthy in a short period.

 The upper-class society did not welcome those families, although they had a lot of money.

 So, new tutors and experts on pronunciation offered their services to the newly affluent people.
 New guidelines and pronunciation dictionaries were written.
-This new way of speaking became standardized – it’s called “Received Pronunciation” – and it spread all over the country.
+This new way of speaking became standardized – called “Received Pronunciation” – and spread all over the country.